andrewjamesmoore/andrew-projects-api/README.md

 # Projects API

-A GraphQL API built with Go and MongoDB for my portfolio projects and notes.
+A GraphQL API built with Go and MongoDB for portfolio projects and notes.

 Access the production endpoint at: [https://api.andr3w.sh](https://api.andr3w.sh)

+View the [light-weight front-end](https://github.com/andrewjamesmoore/andrew-projects) built using Astro.

 ---